-today's day 12 of the 12 days of auditions! (it's finally over!) it's the video series where each day i cover a different topic on how to take auditions. yesterday was day 11: how to get rid of audition nerves. this is all leading up the new mini-course, how to advance at an orchestra audition 101. scroll down and click the button below to enroll!
+today's day 12 of the 12 days of auditions! (it's finally over!) it's the video series where each day i cover a different topic on how to take auditions. yesterday was day 11: how to get rid of audition nerves. this is all leading up to the new mini-course, how to advance at an orchestra audition 101. scroll down and click the button below to enroll!

 this is a topic i've been wanting to address forever. it's something that people constantly ask me about, and i'm always too shy to say anything.